Medicare Enrolled

 What this data tells you about Dr. Miles

-Dr. William Miles is a clinical cardiac electrophysiology physician in Gainesville, FL, with 19 years in practice.
+Dr. William Miles is a clinical cardiac electrophysiology physician in Gainesville, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Miles performed 4,375 Medicare services across 2,849 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Miles received a total of $57,569 from 16 pharmaceutical and/or device companies across 181 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in clinical cardiac electrophysiology physician.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.